BSc (Hons) - Learning Disabilities Nursing

 Course Overview

-Our experienced academic staff will develop your independent thinking and problem-solving skills using clinical labs, mock hospital wards, lectures, guest speakers, workshops and simulations.
-All of which will be supported by a wide variety of online learning opportunities.
+With support from our experienced academic staff, your skills will be nurtured through a blend of clinical skills labs, simulated hospital wards, lectures, workshops, guest speakers, and technical simulations, all of which will be supported by a variety of online learning opportunities.
+These sessions are designed to enhance your independent thinking, problem-solving, and clinical decision-making.

 On this course you will...

-- Prepare to become a learning disabilities nurse who works with people across the lifespan from new families, children and young people, to older adults who require support at various times throughout their lives.
+- Prepare you to work with people across the lifespan from new families, children and young people, to older adults who require support at various times throughout their lives.

-- Be able to work in a wide variety of settings following graduation.
+- Work in a wide variety of settings.
 The opportunities are endless, allowing you to have a career where you are always motivated and inspired to go to work for another exciting and rewarding day.

-- Learn to become an advocate for people with learning disabilities.
-You can make sure that a person's voice is heard, their human rights are protected and that discrimination does not occur.
+- Learn to become an advocate for people with learning disabilities, you can make sure that a person's voice is heard, their human rights protected and that discrimination does not occur.

 What our students say